timklapdor/dpi-fisheries/docs/_stories/fish-counters.md

     text_list_ordered: false #true for order lists, false for unordered
     text_list_bullet: # for unordered lists - disc, square,
     text_list_pre: |- #type as Markdown
-      Why use the VAKi and video systems to monitor number in the trout spawning run?
+      Why use the VAKi and video systems to monitor numbers in the trout spawning run?
     text_list_items:
     - "**Non-invasive** - We can count, identify, and observe trout without having to touch them or remove them from the water."
     - "**Remote Access** - We can access some of the information remotely in all weather conditions."